teaganmilford/ML-Final-Project/README.md

 # ML-Final-Project
 Collaborators: Teagan Milford, Madeleine Cope, Bethel Kim, Evan Hadd STA380 Exercises

-## Questions addressed in the Rmd file 'ML Final Project' and corresponding answers:
+All questions addressed in the 'ML Final Project' Rmd file unless otherwise stated and linked to an ipnyb.

 ## Probability Practice
 ### Part A:
 The probability of being a Truthful clicker who said yes is 0.71.